Azure/azure-signalr/docs/faq.md

 The support for ASP.NET SignalR is focused on compatibility, so not all new features from ASP.NET Core SignalR are supported.
 For example, **MessagePack**, **Streaming**, etc., are only available for ASP.NET Core SignalR applications.

 SignalR Service can be configured for different service mode: `Classic`/`Default`/`Serverles`s.
 In this ASP.NET support, the `Serverless` mode is not supported.
-The data-plane REST Api is also not supported.
+The data-plane REST API is also not supported.